RyvynYoung/telco_classification_project/readme.md

 Brainstorm: key highlights, key visualizations, prototype

 ## Acquire Stage
-DELIVERABLES: .py file for data acquisition and notes for replicating results (note access to Codeup SQL data files is required)
+DELIVERABLES: acquire.py file for data acquisition and notes for replicating results (note access to Codeup SQL data files is required)

 ## Preparation Stage
-DELIVERABLES: .py file for data preparation and notes for replication
+DELIVERABLES: prepare.py file for data preparation and notes for replication

 ## Exploration and Pre-Processing Stage
 DELIVERABLES: You are required to run at least 2 statistical tests in your data exploration.
-Document your hypotheses and set your alpha before running the tests and document your findings well.
-Summarize your conclusions, provide clear answers to the specific questions, and summarize any takeaways/action plan.

 ## Modeling Stage
 DELIVERABLES: You are required to establish a baseline accuracy to determine if having a model is better than no model and train and compare at least 3 different models.
-Document these steps well.

 ## Delivery Stage
 DELIVERABLES: Summarize your findings.
 Key takeaways and next steps should be documented here.
-Nice to have - impact of recommended next steps

-Refine:
-Remove unnecessary columns, charts, etc.

-Present:

-# Key Findings and Takeaways